CartaStudio/CartaDAO/README.md

 # Carta DAO

-Carta DAO is a decentralized platform that invites users to explore innovative web3 projects and earn Carta Coins through holding collectibles and participating in votes.
+Carta DAO is a decentralized platform that invites users to explore innovative web3 initiatives and earn Carta Coins through holding collectibles and participating in votes.

 [https://cartadao.io](https://cartadao.io)